 There are a variety of lodging options, including private and shared rooms.

-All meals are included (Wednesday dinner – Sunday breakfast).
+All meals are included (Wednesday dinner – Sunday lunch).

 What is the weather typically like?

 In June, the weather is typically warm and sunny during the day, with cooler evenings.
-Rain is uncommon but possible, so it’s a good idea to bring a light jacket and some rain gear just in case.
-The long daylight hours and pleasant temperatures make it an ideal time to enjoy the natural beauty of Amara Valley.
+The long daylight hours and pleasant temperatures make it an ideal time to enjoy the natural beauty of Spain.

 Do I need to bring anything?